-How to Make Japanese Fans (with Video)
+How to Make a Japanese Fan

 eHow may earn compensation through affiliate links in this story.
 Learn more about our affiliate and product review process here.